 Installing a pellet stove, if allowed by local code, requires only modest do-it-yourself skills.
+This article covers the requirements and gives step-by-step DIY instruction.

 Because a pellet stove, like a fireplace, is an attractive addition to a room, it is best located where the family can enjoy it and where it will provide the best benefit as a heating source.